QuirkyRobots/3Data/README.md

 * Tick the wireframe box to view the cube in wireframe mode and adjust the mesh detail by selecting vertices.

-* If you have any issues, please view the [security](#browser-security-policies--performance) below.
+* If you have any issues, please view the [security](#browser-security-policies--performance) section below.

 ## Coming Soon